 Second- and Third-Year Students

 There are no compulsory transferable courses for students in their second and third years.
 Students should take advantage of the numerous researcher development opportunities offered by the University.
 In addition, students can attend any of the first-year sessions, including the RCCs.
 All students are encouraged to attend a GRADSchool in their second or third year.
-Third/fourth year students are also recommended to attend the Researcher Development Programme (RDP) workshops as appropriate and the Department's workshop: 'Finishing Up and Moving On'.
+Third/fourth year students are also recommended to attend the Researcher Development Programme (RDP) workshops as appropriate.